Fibrous minerals management. Asbestos management (building). Asbestos-in-soil management.

 Learn more about our service offering below:

 Fibrous Minerals are present in Australia at numerous mining locations and as such they need to be characterised, assessed and managed.
-RED OHMS provides asbestos air monitoring to help help assess and manage these mining locations.
+OHMS Hygiene provides asbestos air monitoring to help help assess and manage these mining locations.

 A Fibrous Mineral Management Plan (FMMP) provides guidelines for the management of fibrous minerals relating to exploration, resource development and mining operations.